DataDog/kics/documentation/rules/terraform/gcp/service_account_with_improper_privileges.md

 ### Description

- Granting a service account excessive privileges such as `roles/admin`, `roles/editor`, `roles/owner`, or any write-level roles can expose the environment to the risk of privilege escalation or unintended modifications.
-This misconfiguration is seen in Terraform when bindings like:
+ Granting a service account excessive privileges such as `roles/admin`, `roles/editor`, `roles/owner`, or other write-level roles, can expose the environment to the risk of privilege escalation or unintended changes.
+In Terraform, this misconfiguration appears when a binding like the following is used:

 ```
 binding {